Dschaykib/newsmd/README.md

 ### Adding a new subtitle

-With `add_subtitle` you can add a new subtitle, where the follwoing bullet points will be under.
+With `add_subtitle` you can add a new subtitle, where the following bullet points will be under.

 ```R
 my_news$add_subtitle("Bugfixes")